collovlabs/d-edit/README.md

 For image-based editing, repeat this step for both reference and target images.

 ### 2. Model Finetuning
-Finetune UNet cross-attention layer of diffuion models by running
+Finetune UNet cross-attention layer of diffusion models by running
 ```
 sh ./scripts/sdxl/run_ft_sdxl_1024.sh
 ```